vmsaif/hosting_processing_sketch_on_github_pages_website/readme.md

 ### Q: I want to rename my processing sketch file or create another sketch.

-- If you want to change the filename of your sketch, you need to regenerate the index.html file by following STEP 6.
+- If you want to change the filename of your sketch, eg, `your_awesome_sketch.pde` to `your_cool_sketch.pde`, you need to regenerate the index.html file by following STEP 6.
-- If you want to create another new sketch, follow all the steps from STEP 6 to STEP 8-9.
+- If you want to create another new sketch, follow all the steps from STEP 4 to STEP 7.
+STEP 8 Optional.